Homemade Whipped Cream is truly so much better than store-bought, and so easy to make! It is rich, smooth, and full of creamy vanilla flavor.

 Trying to recreate popular store-bought items at home can be difficult.
 Often, you end up spending more time and energy than it is worth.
-That is NOT the case with this recipe.
-Making whipped cream at home is SO easy and the result is SO smooth and delicious.
-You won’t believe how much better it tastes.
-This recipe only has three ingredients – heavy cream, sugar, and vanilla – so you won’t taste anything artificial.
+That is NOT the case with this homemade whipped cream recipe.
+You’ll get a smooth texture, light and fluffy consistency, and rich flavor every time.
+You won’t believe how much better it tastes on everything from pumpkin pie to strawberry shortcakes.
+This recipe only has three ingredients – heavy cream, confectioners sugar, and vanilla – so you won’t taste anything artificial.
 Speaking of taste, you can use different extracts to get different flavors.
-Vanilla works great for most recipes, but you can also try almond, coconut, peppermint, and lemon!
+Vanilla works great for most recipes, but you can also try almond extract, coconut, peppermint, or lemon!

 How to Make Vegan Whipped Cream

 If you are trying to eat more plant based foods, you can substitute coconut cream for the heavy whipping cream.
 To get coconut cream, put a can of coconut milk in the fridge overnight.
 Open the can without shaking it.
 Then scoop the cream off of the top and leave the watery liquid in the can.
 Prepare the coconut cream just like you would the heavy cream.
 If it is too thick, add a little bit of the liquid from the can.

 How Does It Work?